Instructors: cirosec consultants

 - Stuttgart: nestor Hotel Ludwigsburg

-We will gladly reserve a room for you at a special rate in the hotel where the training course takes place.
+We will gladly reserve a room for you at a special rate in the hotel where the training course takes place or nearby.

 We may also gladly offer you the course in form of an in-house training.

 "The Hacking Extreme training course satisfied all my expectations.
 It was managed and held in a professional manner by highly competent individuals."

 "The training course did not promise too much.
 You got to know the "other" side in a spectacular way.
 This course is highly recommendable for all administrators, systems managers and security members.
 It doesn't matter if you come from the world of Unix or Windows, as both operating systems are addressed in detail.
 The timely topic of exploits and hacks is impressive.
 Another positive factor is the small number of participants.
 The instructors had enough time to answer each participant's questions and offer help during the practical exercises.
 All in all, I fully recommend this training course to others."

 Holger Koch, Liebherr Logistik GmbH

 "The training course is a must for all security admins.
 Following the course you hover between "I'll show 'em!" and "Ok - today's the open house."
 Valerian and schnapps should be handed out in the future. ;) You get great deal of food for thought from the point of view of hackers.
 No far-fetched attack practices, but rather, efficient procedures are shown."

 Volker Kölz, BW Bank AG Stuttgart